 For applications requesting funding of £200,000 and under

 Projects at this level will be presented at a meeting of experienced staff from across the organisation.
 Decisions will be made at these meetings and endorsed by the Senior Head of Funding.
 Your funding officer will inform you of the decision.

-Projects at this level will be considered by our Northern Ireland Committee, which is made up of six people.
-You can see further details of these people on our website here.
+Projects at this level will be considered by our Northern Ireland Committee, which is made up of six people (see further details of the Northern Ireland Committee members).
 Your funding officer will inform you of the decision.

 If your project is unsuccessful your funding officer will provide some feedback by phone and you can also arrange a feedback meeting.
 You will also receive a letter confirming the decision.

 If your project is successful, we will send you an offer letter and your funding officer will be in contact to discuss next steps.